Edited May 5, 2014

 In the United States, Cinco de Mayo observations can be traced back to the start of the Civil War when Mexican-American communities first started celebrating the day.

 Today, Cinco de Mayo is observed nationwide as a celebration of Mexican heritage and pride.
 Typical outdoor festivities include parades, mariachi performances and street festivals.
-If you’re looking for another way to celebrate, we’ve come up with eight easy ways to celebrate:
+If you’re looking for another way to celebrate, here are eight additional ideas:

 1. Make paper flowers.
 Kids of all ages will enjoy making this easy craft that only requires tissue paper, a stapler and scissors.
 Download some mariachi music and gather round the kitchen table, the fun is about to begin.
 If you need a refresher, check out 100 Layer Cake for step-by-step instructions.